WaddleWaddle

 Lead With Numbers

-For every role, include at least one or two bullets with clear metrics: % growth in leads, conversion rate improvement, revenue attributed to campaigns, open/click rates, cost per acquisition, or audience growth.
-"Increased email open rate by 25%" is stronger than "Managed email campaigns."
+For every role, include at least one or two bullets with clear metrics: percentage growth in leads, conversion rate improvements, revenue attributed to campaigns, email open and click-through rates, cost per acquisition, or audience growth.
+Hard numbers eliminate ambiguity and show the scale and impact of your work.

 Use Their Language